 As for search, Facebook's tinkering there, as well.
 Google indexes some Facebook content, but since much of Facebook is private, accessible only among friends, this represents a massive blind spot for Google search.
-Sites that can't be indexed by Google and other search engines are referred to as the dark Web.
-Facebook has repeatedly expanded its partnership with Microsoft's Bing, and now content that Facebook users have "liked" can influence the ranking of Bing search results.
+Sites that can't be indexed by Google and other search engines are referred to as the dark Web2.
+But while Google lacks access to Facebook's portion of the dark Web, Facebook has repeatedly expanded its partnership with Microsoft's Bing, linking private Facebook content with search.
+Content that Facebook users have "liked" can influence the ranking of Bing search results.
+A new social sidebar in Bing that lets you see and respond to Facebook friend updates allows users to ask friends questions and even surfaces friends who may be knowledgeable on a topic.R.
+Metz, "With New Look, Bing Gets More Organized, Social," Technology Review, May 10, 2012.
 If Facebook can tie together standard Internet search with its dark Web content, this just might be enough for some to break the Google habit.